-When the JCNC closed its temple premises because of the pandemic, it was quick in adopting Zoom to reach its community members online.
-Only a few days after the governor of California issued a stay-at-home order, the JCNC offered daily bhakti, svādhyāya (religious education) and shibir (workshops) over Zoom, with sessions especially for children and others aimed at the entire community for a period of two weeks.
-16
+When the JCNC closed its temple premises because of the pandemic, it was quick in adopting [14] Zoom to reach its community members online.
+Only a few days after the governor of California issued a stay-at-home order, the JCNC offered daily bhakti, svādhyāya (religious education) and shibir (workshops) over Zoom, with sessions especially for children and others aimed at the entire community for a period of two weeks.16

-Since 2003, the JCNC has been offering its community members virtual darśan.
-While this digital service had initially a limited capacity, 17 today, after successful fundraising campaigns, there are five webcams livestreaming 24/7 footage of the temple's main images.
-Similar to the in-person temple activities, the JCNC offers virtual darśan images for Jains of various denominations; it has three webcams livestreaming Śvetāmbara images, one webcam livestreaming Digambara images, and another livestreaming images of the Śrīmad Rājacandra tradition.
-18 Given the limited numbers of recorded viewers, the popularity of virtual darśan is yet to be shown, at least among the diaspora community.
-19 If, however, it gains acceptance because of the pandemic-induced digital turn, its effect on blurring sectarian boundaries in veneration practices is worthy of investigation.
-The JCNC broadcasts the five webcams on two sepa-
+Like many other Jain temples, the JCNC also started to offer virtual darśan.
+Five webcams [15] livestream 24/7 footage of the temple's main images.
+Similar to the in-person temple activities before COVID-19, the JCNC offers virtual darśan images for Jains of various denominations; it has three webcams livestreaming Śvetāmbara images, one webcam livestreaming Digambara images, and another livestreaming images of the Śrīmad Rājacandra tradition.17 Given the limited numbers of recorded viewers, the popularity of virtual darśan is yet to be shown, at least among the diaspora community.18 If, however, it endures beyond the pandemic and gains in acceptance, its effect on blurring sectarian boundaries in veneration practices is worthy of investigation.
+The JCNC broadcasts the five webcams on two separate channels.19 One webcam alternates every six seconds of images, rotating not only between Śvetāmbara, Digambara, and Śrīmad Rājacandra images, but also bringing all the different images together on one screen at the end of a rotation round (see Fig. 1).20 Inadvertently, Jain devotees using this digital resource for darśan, perform auspicious viewing for all sectarian images, regardless of their own sectarian affiliation.